 The California Innocence Project is a law school clinical program in which California Western students help identify, investigate, and litigate claims of actual innocence.
 Since its inception in 1999, the project has helped to free more than 20 innocent people and continues to advocate on behalf of the California 12, a dozen men and women who remain in prison despite compelling evidence of innocence.

 The Community Law Project provides legal advice to low-income and indigent members of the local community, while developing a commitment to public service in California Western students who work within the clinics.
 We offer legal clinics in the San Diego communities of City Heights, Downtown, and Lemon Grove.
 Click through for more information for clients and students.

 New Media Rights is a non-profit program that provides legal services, education, and advocacy for Internet users and creators.
 California Western students work closely with program staff and clients to analyze policies related to online content creation.
 Students can help create informational videos, prepare policy briefs, and contribute to the program’s work with the FCC and other agencies.

-The Trademark Clinic provides free legal services for individuals and small businesses wishing to obtain a federal trademark or service mark from the United States Patent and Trademark Office.
-Our students, working under the supervision of a California-licensed attorney, provide legal assistance to clients who can afford the administrative filing fees but do not have the means to hire an attorney to advise them.
+The Trademark Clinic provides free legal services for individuals and small businesses seeking a federal trademark or service mark from the United States Patent and Trademark Office.
+Our students, working under the supervision of a California-licensed attorney, provide legal assistance to clients who can afford the administrative filing fees but who do not have the means to hire an attorney to advise them.